Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Integration with permission system for dynamic recipients

 ## Epic 6: Notification Services

+**Description:**
+Notification Services brings CommuniQueue’s messages to life, integrating with external providers (SendGrid for email, Twilio for SMS, webhooks for extensibility) to enable reliable multi-channel delivery.
+This epic ensures robust, decoupled sending: background queue processing, provider failover, delivery tracking webhooks, and retry backoff.
+It incorporates pluggable architecture (supporting new channels in the future) and injects resilience and observability into every step (logging, status tracking, error capture).
+By focusing on async, queue-based design, the system can handle bursty loads, isolate external provider failures, and optimize for performance/cost.
+This also opens the door to sophisticated analytics and regulatory auditability.

+**Why:**
+- Isolates business logic from external service flakiness.
+- Supports high concurrency and burst scaling for large notifications.
+- Enables real-time and post-hoc insights into delivery, failures, and provider health.
+- Allows product growth—new channels or providers—without massive rework.

+**What Success Looks Like:**
+- Messages are reliably delivered, with minimal failures—even under stress.
+- Failures are quickly detected, logged, and retried (with no end-user confusion).
+- It’s easy to monitor, debug, and adapt to provider-specific issues or migrations.

 ### Feature 6.1: SendGrid Integration
 This feature implements email delivery through SendGrid.
 It includes creating a SendGrid API client, implementing template transformation logic for SendGrid compatibility, building email delivery and tracking mechanisms, implementing sender verification and management, and creating email validation services for ensuring deliverability.